edugain

 Nursing

-The objective of the Bachelor's Degree in Nursing at partner Universities in Georgia, Latvia, Ukraine, Russia, Uzbekistan, and Poland is to train registered nurses to perform occupational duties working in close contact with the patient.
+The objective of the Bachelor's Degree in Nursing at partner Universities in Georgia, Latvia, Ukraine, Uzbekistan, and Poland is to train registered nurses to perform occupational duties working in close contact with the patient.
 Nurses must have both good interpersonal skills and be able to be involved in health care development.
 The Nursing Course focuses on an in-depth study of nursing theory, the practice of nursing, and the development of clinical skills.

 Read more →